boldare/openai-assistant/README.md

 nest new project-name
 ```

+Now you have to install the packages.
+Go to the next step.

 ### Step 1: Installation

+Make sure you are in the root directory of your project.
 Install the library and `openai` package using npm:

 ```bash
 npm i @boldare/openai-assistant openai --save
 ```

+The library is installed but we have to configure it.
+Go to the next step.

 ### Step 2: Env variables